Jodi Misher Peikin

 Jodi Misher Peikin has more than twenty years of experience.
 Jodi’s practice focuses on white collar criminal defense and regulatory enforcement.
 She has significant experience in defending individuals and corporations under investigation, or charged with misconduct, by the Department of Justice, state and local prosecutors, the Securities and Exchange Commission, and the Financial Industry Regulatory Authority.
 Jodi's representations have involved allegations of securities fraud, accounting fraud, bank fraud, insider trading, health care and medicare fraud, and theft of trade secrets.
 She also has conducted internal investigations for corporations and brokerage firms.
 In addition, she has represented financial institutions and individuals in arbitrations, complex civil litigation, and on appeal.

-Named a leading lawyer by Chambers USA: America's Leading Lawyers for Business in the area of Litigation: White-Collar Crime & Government Investigations, Jodi has been described as “extremely analytical and always thinking three steps ahead.”
+Named a leading lawyer by Chambers USA: America’s Leading Lawyers for Business in the area of Litigation: White-Collar Crime & Government Investigations, Jodi has been described as a “top-notch attorney who is incredibly smart, very thoughtful, and a very good advocate for her clients” with a “deep understanding of any matter she is working on.”
 Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms & Attorneys has recognized her as a “Future Star.”
+Jodi has been identified as a Leading Individual in White Collar Criminal Defense by The Legal 500 United States.
 Who’s Who Legal – The International Who’s Who of Business Lawyers has recognized Jodi as a leading business crime defense lawyer and described her as a “‘leading light’ of the criminal defense bar who ‘knows everything there is to know’ about regulatory enforcement.”
 She has also been recognized in Thomson Reuters’ Super Lawyers.

 Jodi is a member of the Federal Bar Council’s Federal Criminal Practice Committee as well as a member of the City Bar’s White Collar Crime Committee.
 She speaks and writes frequently on topics relating to white collar crime and regulatory issues.
 Jodi also is a member of the Board of, and a contributor to, the Business Crimes Bulletin.